Economic and Political Overview

 Stock Exchange

-The Havana Stock Exchange closed in 1959 with the Cuban Revolution.
+The Havana Stock Exchange was closed in 1959 following the Cuban Revolution, as the new government abolished private enterprise and nationalised the financial sector.

 Economic Portals